Skip to Main Content

 • Hybrid open access: The article is published and made openly available immediately upon publication after the payment of an article processing charge (APC), in a subscription-based journal where some articles are published freely available and other contents are available after the payment of a subscription fee.

-• Green open access (also called self-archiving or parallel publishing): A version of the article is self-archived in a repository, usually an institutional repository or a subject-based repository, before, after or alongside the publication of the article.
-Green open access publishing is free of charge, but access to this article is often delayed by an embargo period.
+• Green open access (also called self-archiving): A version of the article is self-archived in a repository, usually an institutional repository or a subject-based repository, before, after or alongside the publication of the article.
+Green open access publishing is free of charge, but access to this article can be delayed by an embargo period.

 When self-archiving, it is important to check the publisher’s policy for open access, which version may be archived, and if there is an embargo for self-archiving.
 The self-archived versions may be: